Skip to main content

 Channels and price

-Philo offers a single $25-per-month package, making it significantly simpler than many competitors that offer multiple packages and add-ons for different prices.
-It’s also significantly more affordable than the next closest competitor, Sling TV’s $40-a-month basic package.
+Philo offers a $28-per-month package, making things significantly more straightforward than many competitors’ multiple packages and add-ons for different prices.
+It’s also considerably more affordable than the next closest competitor, Sling TV’s $40-per-month basic package.

 Philo mostly features its owners’ channels.
-Currently, the service offers 60-plus subscription channels including popular cable networks like AMC, BBC America, BET, Comedy Central, Discovery Channel, Food Network, HGTV, IFC, Lifetime, MTV, Nickelodeon, TV Land, and VH1.
+Currently, the service offers 70-plus subscription channels, including popular cable networks like AMC, BBC America, BET, Comedy Central, Discovery Channel, Food Network, HGTV, IFC, Lifetime, MTV, Nickelodeon, TV Land, and VH1.
 There are also 10 free channels, including Bloomberg TV and Crackle.
-Conspicuously absent from the service, however, are the major networks — ABC, CBS, NBC, Fox, and The CW — as well as sports channels like ESPN and Fox Sports.
+However, the major networks — ABC, CBS, NBC, Fox, and The CW — and sports channels like ESPN and Fox Sports are consistently absent from the service.

 Philo does, however, offer three premium add-on channels: